BLOG |

 From costly severance to regulatory delays, the hidden costs can catch even seasoned HR and finance leaders off guard.
 And without proper planning, companies risk non-compliance, reputational harm, and a lengthy, expensive re-entry if they decide to return.

-Here are five lesser-known costs of shutting down an entity — and how an Employer of Record (EOR) can help you manage them more strategically.
+Here are five lesser-known costs of shutting down an entity — and how professional employment services can help you manage them more strategically.

 Asia's labor laws are highly protective of employees — and vary significantly by country.